Golf course temporary fencing

 • Default Helvetica Segoe Georgia Times

-Two years ago, many residents raised concerns about the temporary fencing erected by the operator around the golf course.
+Three years ago, many residents raised concerns about the temporary fencing erected by the operator around the golf course.

-Jennifer Stuart Smith informed residents that management is in the process of acquiring quotes for the construction of solid timber fencing, similar to the existing timber fencing bordering other sections of the golf course.
-This new fencing will replace the temporary barriers currently surrounding the golf course, now that the earthworks have been completed.
-The transition to the new fencing will occur in the near future, and residents will be regularly updated on the progress.
+Jennifer Stuart Smith, the village manager at the time, informed residents that management was in the process of acquiring quotes for the construction of solid timber fencing, similar to the existing timber fencing bordering other sections of the golf course.

-After 2 years, we are still waiting to hear from management regarding the replacement of the temporary fencing around the golf course.
+After 3 years, we are still waiting to hear from management regarding the replacement of the temporary fencing around the golf course.

 Safety of temporary fencing